thecodingmachine/react-native-boilerplate/docs/beta builds/README.md

     export_method: "app-store",
     export_options: {
       provisioningProfiles: {
-        CredentialsManager::AppfileConfig.try_fetch_value(:app_identifier) => "com.tcm.boilerplate AppStore"
-      }
+        CredentialsManager::AppfileConfig.try_fetch_value(:app_identifier) => "com.tcm.boilerplate AppStore" # Value of this parameter is the name of the Provisioning Profile.
+By default, it will be "bundleId AppStore"
       },
+      signingStyle: "manual"
+    },
     build_path: "./builds",
     archive_path: "./builds"
 ```
+Make sure you added a `,` after the `scheme` parameter

 The complete file can be found [here](ios/fastlane/Fastfile)

-Doing this step, when you will create a beta build, the Provisioning Profile will be automatically created !
+Doing this step, when you will create a beta build, the Certificates and Provisioning Profile will be automatically created !
+:rocket: You are now ready to create your first beta build

 ### Create a beta build